 5. Use A Password Manager, Protected By A Strong Passphrase

-6. Change Your Passphrase Every Year
+6. Change Your Passphrase Regularly

 7. Make Sure You Use A Different Passphrase At Work Than You Do At Home